 What’s the Difference Between Simple and Expert Charts?

-As you can probably guess, an ‘expert’ chart is significantly more detailed.
+As you can probably guess, an expert chart is significantly more detailed.
 A simple chart is fine for beginners because it will contain everything you need for a successful harvest.
-Once you make the step up from novice to intermediate, however, you’ll need an expert chart if you want to get the very best from your crop.
+However, you’ll need an expert chart if you want to get the very best from your crop.